Recovery is for Everyone:

 Overdose Awareness Day

-Later in the evening, Senators John Kane and Tim Kearney hosted an Overdose Awareness Day Vigil with Delaware County Council, Delaware County District Attorney Jack Stollsteimer, and Congresswoman Mary Gay Scanlon.
-The vigil honored lives lost to overdoses.
+Later in the evening, Senators John Kane and Tim Kearney hosted an Overdose Awareness Day Vigil with Delaware County Council, Delaware County District Attorney Jack Stollsteimer, Congresswoman Mary Gay Scanlon and Delaware County Sheriff Jerry Sanders.
+The vigil was set to bring awareness to the opioid addiction epidemic, help end the stigma of drug addiction, and honor the lives lost to overdoses.

 Senator Kane and Senator Kearney have introduced a Senate Resolution designating August 31 as Overdose Awareness Day in Pennsylvania.